Ame Cutler, PhD

 - Explain procedural learning and its effect on affect dysregulation, emotions, and the body in relation to trauma and attachment failures.

 - Discuss the role of the body in trauma and attachment treatment.

 - Describe somatic interventions for working at the regulatory boundaries of the window of affect tolerance.

 - Highlight the use of embedded relational mindfulness to enhance affect regulation and allow patients to address past traumatic events and attachment failures without becoming dysregulated.

-- Apply simple somatic interventions to facilitate patients’ resolution of past traumatic injuries and attachment failures.
+- Apply simple somatic interventions to facilitate patients’ resolution of past traumatic injuries that would have even required lawyers for TBI and attachment failures.